lakes1126/Power-Grid/README.md

 # Power-Grid
-An locally hosted multiplayer version of the board game Power Grid
+A locally hosted multiplayer version of the board game Power Grid